smorad/um_cisc_7026/lecture_12_transformers.typ

 - How to play basketball #pause
 - How humans express feelings #pause

-World models are the most likely path to AGI
+*Opinion:* World models are the most likely path to AGI

 = Reinforcement Learning
 ==